andy-byers/CalicoDB/README.md

 CalicoDB
 ┣╸examples ┄┄┄┄┄┄┄┄┄ Examples and use cases ┣╸include/calico
-┃ ┣╸bytes.h ┄┄┄┄┄┄┄┄ Slices for holding contiguous sequences of bytes ┃ ┣╸calico.h ┄┄┄┄┄┄┄ Pulls in the rest of the API
+┃ ┣╸bytes.h ┄┄┄┄┄┄┄┄ Constructs for holding contiguous sequences of bytes ┃ ┣╸calico.h ┄┄┄┄┄┄┄ Pulls in the rest of the API
 ┃ ┣╸common.h ┄┄┄┄┄┄┄ Common types and constants
 ┃ ┣╸cursor.h ┄┄┄┄┄┄┄ Cursor for database traversal